 The Park Authority plays an important role in providing support over a range of activities to local communities and organisation to help deliver the National Park Partnership Plan's priorities.
-In the last year we have supported Cairngorms LEADER Programme Local Action Group, the Tomintoul and Glenlivet Landscape Partnership, the Great Place Badenoch Project as well as the Capercaillie Framework.
-Our management and internal control structures ensure that support for these community delivery entities are separated from the core activities of the Authority, while ensuring that our support helps them achieve "best practice" in their operations.
+In the last year we have supported Cairngorms LEADER Programme Local Action Group, the Tomintoul and Glenlivet Landscape Partnership, the Great Place Badenoch Project as well as the Capercaillie Framework as significant, community and partner led programmes of activity.
+Our management and internal control structures ensure that support for these community based delivery entities are separated from the core activities of the Authority, while ensuring that our support helps them achieve "best practice" in their operations.

 The Authority also undertakes a range of shared service arrangements with other public body partners.
-Over the course of the year we have provided human resource advice and organisational development support to both the Scottish Land Commission and Bord na Gaidhlig, while collaborating on a range of shared service delivery with Loch Lomond and the Trossachs National Park Authority (LLTNPA).
+Over the course of the year we have provided human resource advice and organisational development support to the Scottish Land Commission, while collaborating on a range of shared service delivery with Loch Lomond and the Trossachs National Park Authority (LLTNPA).
 We receive key support from LLTNPA on IT infrastructure maintenance, development and shared licence agreements for planning systems and data back-up and security arrangements.
 In addition to these more formal shared services with LLTNPA, both National Park Authorities continue to collaborate closely on areas of shared policy interest.

-Internal Audit
+Internal audit

 The internal audit function is an integral element of scrutiny of the Park Authority's internal control systems.
-BDO LLP was appointed following an open procurement process as the Park Authority's internal auditors in 2016 and have undertaken a comprehensive review of key internal control systems since their appointment.
-During the year to 31 March 2020, BDO has reported to the Audit and Risk Committee on the following reviews:
+Azets was appointed following an open procurement process as the Park

+Authority's internal auditors in 2020 and have undertaken a comprehensive assessment of key internal control systems since their appointment in determining annual and three-year internal audit plans.
+During the year to 31 March 2022, Azets has reported to the Audit and Risk Committee on the following reviews: